 England, Scotland, Wales and Northern Ireland each have their own regulatory regime and competent authority.
+In England

-In England (approximately 85% of the UK population), the relevant legislation is the UK Health and Social Care Act 2008.
+(approximately 85% of the UK population), the relevant legislation is the UK Health and Social Care Act 2008.
 Broadly equivalent legislation and regulators are in place in the other UK nations.
 All national regimes require all providers of regulated healthcare services (including e.g. telemedicine) to meet the requirements of the applicable legislation and to register with the relevant national regulatory body in order to be able to legally undertake those services.

-Medicines and healthcare products (including software as a medical device) are governed across the UK by the UK Human Medicines Regulations 2012, the UK Medical Device Regulations 2002 ("MDR 2002") and the EU Medical Device Regulation (EU) 2017/745 ("EU MDR").
-Note that once EU law (including the EU MDR) ceases to apply in the UK after Brexit, it is intended that the MDR 2002 will be updated to be generally aligned with the provisions of the EU MDR.
+Medicines and healthcare products (including software as a medical device) are governed across the UK by the UK Human Medicines Regulations 2012 and the UK Medical Device Regulations 2002 ("MDR 2002"), as amended.